kago1988/cloud-native-software-acronyms/README.md

 IP address = "An IP address, or Internet Protocol address, is a series of numbers that identifies any device on a network"
 WSGI = Web Server Gateway Interface
 ASGI = Asynchronous Server Gateway Interface (successor of WSGI)
+Azure Bastion = "Azure Bastion is a fully managed service that provides more secure and seamless Remote Desktop Protocol (RDP) and Secure Shell Protocol (SSH) access to virtual machines (VMs) without any exposure through public IP addresses"
 ```